There are two aspects of starting a blog :

 When you search for a topic, a lot of bloggers have compiled their list of blogs in an order that makes the topic easy to understand and more comprehensible.

-Well, you can do that same with your blog.
+Well, you can do the same with your blog.

 Well, for someone who wants to know “ how to start a blog from beginning to end”, you can compile all the blogs together and make a formatted list.